Skip to content

 • identification of any areas of professional development related to safeguarding

-Annually: Local Level 2 safeguarding update
+Annually: Level 2 safeguarding update

 Level 2 safeguarding updates should be aligned to the RCGP safeguarding standards for general practice and could include: